-In the six decades since his prodigious artistic debut, Parker has seen his work acquired by many important museums, including MoMA and the Met.
+At Moore’s behest, he illustrated a book of her poems with hand-colored etchings of animals, a favorite subject of his.
+And in the six decades since his prodigious debut, Parker has seen his work acquired by many important museums, including MoMA and the Met.
 He ‘s worked as an illustrator for The New Yorker and Time, illustrated 100 children’s books, and received several prestigious fellowships, including a Guggenheim.
 His creativity extends beyond his core oeuvre, painting and printmaking, into sculpture, writing, and music.

 Parker’s studio—and roving imagination

-To enter Parker’s studio in West Cornwall, Connecticut, is to encounter the vast creative and artistic reaches of his imagination.
-You feel that in the many subjects he’s explored over the years and the many mediums in which he’s worked.
+To enter Parker’s studio in West Cornwall, Connecticut, is to encounter the vast creative and artistic reaches of his imagination, which expresses itself in the many subjects he’s explored over the years and the many mediums in which he’s worked.

 He loves animals—he often had a dog, now has a cat, once kept a flock of sheep and a crow as pets.
 His flat files reveal this interest.
 He has hundreds of drawings and paintings depicting creatures, both real and imagined: an ink wash of his pet crow, a highly textured acrylic of a black dog running along a road, men on horseback, and life-sized monotypes of captive monkeys, whose fierce expressions are hard to avoid, and harder yet to forget.
 Some of his most tender and expressive images are of animals.
 His crow Coco, rendered in ink on paper, is proudly curious and detached.
 His mark-making seems to trace a caress.
 A flock of ephemeral butterflies, not quite within reach, look as if they are dissolving in the process of materializing.

-An altogether different facet of his artwork has to do with his love of literature and books, which overlaps with his prodigious printmaking skills (after obtaining a degree from the School of the Art Institute of Chicago, Parker studied printmaking at Atelier 17 in New York City).
+Another facet of his artwork derives from his love of literature and books, which overlaps with his prodigious printmaking skills (after obtaining a degree from the School of the Art Institute of Chicago, Parker studied printmaking at Atelier 17 in New York City).
 He’s made countless bound and portfolio-style books.
 These include alphabets, journals of dreams and travels, portraits of women writers, all collected in folios of various shapes, sizes, and mediums.
 Sometimes, Parker even hollows out old books he gets at rummage sales and uses them as repositories for his own visual stories.
 A lot of these folios showcase Parker’s humor: he’s tucked his wife’s portrait into his book of famous women authors; he likes to play with images and words in his alphabets (“A is for Avro-bison.”)

-His work has many moods, though, darkness among them.
+His work has many moods, darkness among them.
 A series 20 hand-colored etchings, titled German Humor, portray the earliest years of the Third Reich to its horrifying conclusion.
-Their tone ironic and style expressionistic, these etchings turn the viewer into a voyeur.
-An extension of Parker’s preoccupation with war, these deeply disturbing images can be difficult to look at and impossible to shake.
+Their tone ironic and style expressionistic, these deeply disturbing images turn the viewer into a voyeur and can be hard to shake.

 Creating as a matter of daily life

-Though Parker has often found an audience for his work, he works without an audience in mind.
-He likes to work quickly, and switches mediums with the seasons.
+Though Parker has often found an audience, he works without an audience in mind.
+He likes to work quickly, switches mediums with the seasons, experiments with techniques, plays.
 Winter is the time for etching, summer for sculpting (yes, he also sculpts).
 It’s then that the heat warms the plaster and makes it easier to work with.
 He doesn’t mind letting go of his work.
 Often, in fact, he destroys everything he’s been working on at the end of the day.